Asian Americans in Atlanta stunned by shootings as advocates demand action

 Local and national organizations, as well as public officials, took to social media to condemn the killings and demand action on the rise of racially motivated attacks.

-“We’re horrified by the news coming out of Georgia at a time when we’re already seeing a spike in anti-Asian violence.
+“We’re horrified by the news coming out of GA at a time when we’re already seeing a spike in anti-Asian violence.
 Although details are still unfolding, at least half of the victims appear to be Asian American women.
-Our hearts go out to the victims & their families #StopAsianHate” the Congressional Asian Pacific American Caucus tweeted on Tuesday.
+Our hearts go out to the victims & their families. #StopAsianHate” the Congressional Asian Pacific American Caucus tweeted on Tuesday.

-In Atlanta, Asians make up about 4% of the city’s population, but Asian American and Pacific Islanders are the fastest growing community in Georgia and played a significant role in swinging November’s elections to Democrats in the state, The Post reported.
+In Atlanta, Asians make up about 4 percent of the city’s population, but Asian American and Pacific Islanders are the fastest-growing community in Georgia and played a significant role in swinging November’s elections to Democrats in the state, The Washington Post reported.
 Gwinnett County, just outside Atlanta, is home to the biggest Asian community in the state.

 Last year, local advocates began sounding alarms about a recent string of attacks against Asian Americans.
 In May, a group of community leaders reported the sighting of small bronze-colored plaques with the words “Wuhan plague” and a picture of Winnie the Pooh eating a bat with chopsticks, WABE reported.

-The phrase echoes racist slurs used by former president Donald Trump, whose anti-China rhetoric during the pandemic many advocates blame for the rise in hate crimes.
+The phrase echoes racist slurs used by President Donald Trump, whose anti-China rhetoric during the pandemic many advocates blame for the rise in hate crimes.

-“It’s doing nothing but reinforcing really awful stereotypes,” Krystle Rodriguez, the owner of a restaurant where one of the plaques was glued to told the Atlanta Journal Constitution at the time, speaking of the signs.
+“It’s doing nothing but reinforcing really awful stereotypes,” Krystle Rodriguez, the owner of a restaurant where one of the plaques was glued, told the Atlanta Journal Constitution at the time, speaking of the signs.
 “I have Asian American friends that said it’s allergy season and they’re afraid to sneeze in public because of all of the hate speech.”

 The Atlanta Police Department confirmed it had received at least four reports of plaques matching this description, WABE reported.
 No arrests were reported at the time.

+“Obviously the events are still unfolding, and we’re still getting more information.
+So I don’t want to jump to any conclusions as to the motivations behind this particular crime,” she said.
+“But just stepping back for a bit, I think that there is a picture in this country, especially over the past year, of increasing discrimination and violence against our Asian American communities.”

+She said that regardless of what authorities determine to be the motive for Tuesday’s shootings, “it is taking place in a landscape where Asian Americans are increasingly terrified and fearful for their lives and their safety because of these escalating threats against our people.”

-Then, in December, a group of Asian American and international students at Emory University told Georgia Public Broadcasting that they had faced ongoing harassment and verbal threats during the pandemic.
+In December, a group of Asian American and international students at Emory University told Georgia Public Broadcasting that they had faced ongoing harassment and verbal threats during the pandemic.

 Molina Zhang, a 20-year-old international student from China, recounted how once when she was waiting for her takeout order at a restaurant, a man asked what was she majoring in.
-When she replied “biology,” the man said, “Oh, I hope you don’t invent any viruses in the future.”
+When she replied, “biology,” the man said, “Oh, I hope you don’t invent any viruses in the future.”

 The anti-Asian sentiment has also reached the Atlanta suburbs.
-In February, an Asian American couple found a racist slur spray painted on their car outside a movie theater, WAGA reported.
+In February, an Asian American couple found a racist slur spray-painted on their car outside a movie theater, WAGA reported.

 Authorities have not yet identified the victims killed on Tuesday.
-In the first shooting, in Cherokee County, two Asian women, a white woman and a white man were killed and a Hispanic man was wounded, police said.
-Less than an hour later, four Asian women were then killed at two parlors across the street from each other in northeast Atlanta.
+In the first shooting, in Cherokee County, two Asian women, a White woman and a White man were killed and a Hispanic man was wounded, police said.
+Less than an hour later, four Asian women were then killed at two businesses across the street from each other in northeast Atlanta.

 Four of the women killed in Atlanta were of Korean ethnicity, Seoul’s Foreign Ministry said in a statement on Wednesday.